1852 Info 1a: John Harper Crompton

 Old Hoviley near the dye works - 89Kb jpg

-A 2009 aerial photograph showing the position of Hoviley Brow Primitive Methodist Chapel - 162Kb jpg
+2009 aerial photograph of Hoviley Brow Primitive Methodist Chapel - 162Kb jpg

-The present site of Hoviley Brow from the intersection of Clark Way and Femally Street - 19kB jpg The present site of Hoviley Brow - 22kB jpg
+Hoviley Brow from the intersection of Clark Way and Femally Street 2009 - 18kB jpg Present site of Hoviley Brow - 27kB jpg

 Right: The Hoviley Brow intersection of the Hyde bypass, part of the M67, under construction, between 1975 and 1978